Console

 Blower

 A company known as Spencer Orgoblo made most of the blowers for many different American pipe organ companies.
 It still exists.
 The Clark Music Foundation Wurlitzer uses a large blower to create the necessary wind to operate the pipes, percussions, sound effects, and nearly a half ton of weight in the Swell Shades that open and close to manage volume to the listener.
 The blower is 52-inches in diameter and has 2 turbines sitting on a 2-1/4 inch diameter motor shaft that is 40-inches long.
 Air is drawn in from the center on the back side of the blower.
 It increases in pressure as it passes from one turbine to the next.
-Then it exists under full pressure at the front and top of the blower can.
-The pipe that carries static wind from the blower is 16-inches in diameter and directs the air to an 8-foot box lined with material to somewhat quite the airflow.
+Then it exits under full pressure at the front and top of the blower can.
+The pipe that carries static wind from the blower is 16-inches in diameter and directs the air to an 8-foot box lined with material to somewhat quiet the airflow.
 Wind exits the box to a 12-inch pipe that runs 50-feet through the chambers.

 Many people are interested in the pressure of the wind and surprised to learn that it is only about 1psi.
 Everything is so big including the electric motor at 20hp.
 But a pipe organ doesn’t run on high pressure.
 Considering the smaller pipes of the organ, high psi would so easily damage the thin metal used to create the “whistle” of the pipe.
 Pressure is lower than shop tools.
 What is required for a large pipe organ is a tremendous amount of wind- a high volume of air.
 More than an adequate amount of air must be supplied to guarantee the pipes will always play at their designed pitch.
 When the air volume sags, the pitch sags.